MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 * Describe how users can request their admin’s approval if your app is blocked in their organization.
 For more information, see [manage user requests](/microsoftteams/user-requests-approve-apps).
 * Explain how the users can find support for your app.
 Direct the users to contact their organization’s IT admin or contact your support team.
 For more information, see [provide support contact](#provide-support-information-for-it-admins-and-users).

-### Promote awareness about your app and its use cases
+### Promote awareness about your app and its use cases for smooth change management

-Your overall adoption change management is dependent on awareness and training targeted at your customers.
-These are the marketing and communications segments of your overall app adoption strategy.

-It ensures that your users are aware of the new capabilities of the Teams app and enables them to use and derive value out of your app.
+The adoption change management relies on awareness and training targeted at your customers.
+These are the marketing and communications segments of your overall app adoption strategy that make change management successful and smooth.
+It ensures that your users are aware of the new capabilities of the Teams app and it enables the users to derive value out of your app.

 For both initial pilots and eventual company-wide roll out, your internal communications must be a priority.
-They must include:
+These must include:

 * Internal awareness materials such as posters, email templates, digital signage, and webinar or events.
 * Campaigns: Educate users about the benefits of using the Teams app.
 Use the template provided by Microsoft to create campaigns to improve organization-level awareness for apps.